Toshihiro Hattori: Managerial career

 On 16 December 2013, he was appointed head of the training department of his former club, Júbilo Iwata.
 At the end of 2014, he received the J. League Meritorious Player Award.

 In June 2016, he was appointed director of the Shizuoka Football Association.
 In September of the same year, he was certified as a JFA certified S-class coach.

 In October 2020, Hattori was appointed assistant manager of Júbilo Iwata.
 Hattori served as manager in the 2021 season, but in October of the same year, manager Masakazu Suzuki was hospitalized due to poor health, so he was suddenly put in charge as caretaker manager.
 Manager Suzuki returned during the season.
 He returned to manager.

 On 25 December 2021, Hattori leave from Júbilo Iwata.
 Hattori was then appointed manager of Fukushima United.

 In the 2023 season, Fukushima United was ranked 18th at the end of 17th round and his left from the club was announced on 12 July of same year.

-On 11 December 2023, Hattori announcement officially manager of FC Imabari from 2024 season.
-On 10 November 2024, Hattori was brought his club secure promotion to J2 League for the first time in history from next season after defeat Gainare Tottori 0-5 in Matchweek 36.
-Hattori leave from the club at end of 2024 season.
+On 11 December 2023, Hattori was officially announced as manager of FC Imabari from the 2024 season.
+On 10 November 2024, Hattori secured promotion to the J2 League for the first time in the club's history from next season after defeating Gainare Tottori 0-5 in Matchweek 36.
+Hattori left the club at end of the 2024 season.